Ford Maverick (2022): Trim levels

-The Maverick is available in three trim levels with the same designations as all Ford trucks: base (XL), mid-level (XLT), and top-tier (Lariat).
+The Maverick is available in five trim levels with the same designations as all Ford trucks: base (XL), mid-level (XLT), and top-tier (Lariat) and two new trims offered in 2025, the sport truck themed LOBO, and the now stand-alone off-road packaged Tremor.

-Front-wheel drive is standard on all models, and all-wheel-drive is an available option on the 2.0L EcoBoost gasoline engine, itself an extra-cost option.
+Front-wheel drive is standard on all models, and all-wheel-drive is an available option on the 2.0L EcoBoost gasoline engine and, as of 2025, the 2.5L hybrid engine as well.

-Standard equipment on all trim levels includes a touchscreen infotainment system with wired Apple CarPlay and Android Auto smartphone integration and 4G LTE capability, a rear-view camera, pre-collision assist with automatic emergency braking, power windows and door locks, remote keyless entry, auto-on headlamps and auto high-beams, a multifunction steering wheel, and air conditioning.
+Standard equipment on all trim levels includes a touchscreen infotainment system with wired Apple CarPlay and Android Auto smartphone integration and 4G LTE capability, a rear-view camera, pre-collision assist with automatic emergency braking, power windows and door locks, remote keyless entry, auto-on headlamps and auto high-beams, a multi-function steering wheel, and air conditioning.
 Options available on all models include a power/tilt moonroof and the Ford CoPilot360 suite of driver assistance technologies.